History of the Pittsburgh Steelers: 2004–2006: Super Bowl XL win and Cowher's retirement

 Their divisional playoff game was against the Wild Card New York Jets.
 Roethlisberger threw two interceptions, one of which was returned for a touchdown by Reggie Tongue, but a Hines Ward touchdown catch tied the game at 17–17 in the fourth quarter.
 Jets kicker Doug Brien had two chances to win the game with a field goal in the final two minutes of regulation, but one kick hit the crossbar, while the other went wide left.
 Jeff Reed kicked a field goal 11:04 into the extra period to win the game, 20–17.

 The Steelers were back in the AFC Championship, once again in Pittsburgh, for a rematch with the Patriots.
 New England went out to a big lead early after two first-quarter turnovers by the Steelers.
 In the second quarter, Rodney Harrison intercepted Roethlisberger (who had three picks overall) and returned it for a touchdown.
 The Steelers showed some signs of life in the third quarter, but it was not enough.
 The Patriots, another dynasty team that has been compared with the 1970s Steelers, won 41–27.
 This defeat marked the fourth time in ten years that the Steelers had lost the conference title game at home under Bill Cowher.

-2005 season: Fifth Super Bowl

 Despite losing Plaxico Burress to free agency (he ended up with the New York Giants), the Steelers took some steps to ensure a return to the postseason.
-They first selected TE Heath Miller from the University of Virginia in the 2005 NFL Draft.
+They first selected TE Heath Miller from the University of Virginia in the 2005 NFL draft.
 Other picks included Florida State CB Bryant McFadden, Northwestern University OG Trai Essex, Georgia University WR Fred Gibson, and Temple University LB Rian Wallance.